ArtPoon/slides/markdown/mimm4750g-ancestral.md

 * Reconstructing ancestral states is highly uncertain:
   * We are not certain about the tree, or the model of evolution.
   * The root is typically the furthest from our data.
-* Sampling ancestral states from the posterior distribution provides a
+* Sampling ancestral states from the posterior distribution is a better representation of the state of our knowledge.
 * Challenging for larger data sets.

 ---